Financial-Times/origami/README.md

   - `contentShort`: String.
 The content to display on smaller screens.
 Defaults to the value of `contentLong`
   - `buttonLabel`: String.
 The banner button label.
 Defaults to `OK`
   - `buttonUrl`: String.
 The URL the button links to.
 Defaults to `#`
+  - `formAction`: String.
+A form action, if specified then the primary button will be a submit button in a form.
+Defaults to `null`
+  - `formEncoding`: String.
+The form encoding.
+Only used if `formAction` is not null.
+Defaults to `application/x-www-form-urlencoded`
+  - `formMethod`: String.
+The form method.
+Only used if `formAction` is not null.
+Defaults to `post`
   - `linkLabel`: String.
 The banner link label.
 Set to `null` to hide the link.
 Defaults to `null`
   - `linkUrl`: String.
 The URL the link links to.
 Defaults to `#`
   - `closeButtonLabel`: String.
 The hidden accessible label for the close button.
 Defaults to `Close`.